Harnessing Collagen Technology: How the ChondroFiller Injection Supports Joints

 Why Cartilage Struggles to Heal

-Articular cartilage coats the ends of the bones, allowing smooth movement and shock absorption.
-Because it has a limited blood supply, it does not readily recover once worn — which is why options that support the joint are of interest.
+Articular cartilage lines the ends of bones, enabling smooth movement and absorbing load.
+Because it has a limited blood supply, it does not readily recover once worn or damaged — which is why even modest defects can cause persistent pain and stiffness.
+This limited healing capacity is the reason that treatments designed to support or scaffold the repair process are of interest.

 What the Evidence Suggests